Huddersfield Narrow Canal

-Building the Canal
+Building the canal

 Planning

 The canal was first proposed in 1793 at a meeting in the George Hotel, Huddersfield.
 Its engineer was Benjamin Outram on the recommendation of William Jessop.
 His plan was to start from the Huddersfield Broad Canal and follow the River Colne with a climb of 438 ft to its summit where it would pass through a tunnel at Standedge before descending through Saddleworth and the Tame valley to the Ashton Canal near Ashton-under-Lyne.
 There were many woollen, worsted and cotton mills along its route which promised ample trade.
 However, there was the possible problem of the loss of their water supplies and so Outram proposed to build a number of reservoirs.

 Construction

-Construction began in 1794 with the marking out of the route.
+The canal was authorised by the Huddersfield to Ashton-under-Lyne Canal Act 1794 (34 Geo.
+3. c.
+53).
+Construction began that same year with the marking out of the route.
 The practice was to set up a line of pegs or stakes about 50 yd apart so that their tops would indicate the intended water level.
 It would then be possible to construct the appropriate embankments and cuttings.

 As engineer, Outram provided an oversight of the work but he was also occupied by other projects.
 Day-to-day management was carried out by contractors employed and organised by the canal company committee.
 Progress was slow and erratic.
 It was also unfortunate that Outram was seriously ill for long periods between 1795 and 1797.
 The company was also short of money, partly because the costs had been seriously underestimated but also because shareholders were not honouring their pledges.
+In 1799 Robert Whitworth was asked to report on the canal's works and he described the earthworks and embankments as "the worst executed he had ever seen."

 In 1799, severe floods damaged earthworks along the canal and various reservoirs.
 In particular, overflow of the Tunnelend Reservoir devastated the village of Marsden.
 Two aqueducts were also destroyed, diverting the company's already-stretched funds.
-The Stakes Aqueduct was already in use and had to be replaced immediately.
+The Stakes Aqueduct from 1795 was already in use and had to be replaced almost immediately.
 Outram had built it of stone and, due to its low height, it had needed to be constructed in four short spans.
 The narrow openings had impeded the unprecedented overflow and Outram replaced it with a single span cast iron structure, similar to the Holmes Aqueduct on the Derby Canal.
+The new aqueduct was fabricated on site from iron sections, and is now a grade II listed structure.

 Outram set out to overcome the problems with the Holmes Aqueduct by making the walls thicker where they joined the baseplates which were also thicker.
 However a major stress was the compressive force along the top of the wall plates where they bow outwards or inwards.
 In 1875 cross bracings were added to reinforce it.
 The Stakes Aqueduct is the oldest surviving aqueduct of its type that is still in use for its original purpose.